-When you call a Plan attorney related to services covered under the Plan, and he or she provides a recommended course of action related to your legal needs, to ensure that you will receive comprehensive services, ask the Plan attorney if there are any limitations on the representation, including whether the Plan attorney will represent you in court in the event of litigation and/or related post litigation issues.
+When you call a Plan attorney related to covered services, and he or she provides a recommended course of action related to your legal needs.
+To ensure that you will receive comprehensive services, ask the Plan attorney: (i) if there are any limitations on the representation; (ii) if he or she will represent you in court in the event of litigation; (iii) are there any additional out of pocket cost to receive comprehensive representation, including related to potential litigation; and (iv) if there are any related post litigation issues.